Hepatitis C testing in Ontario

 Why is testing important?

-If you have ongoing exposure to hepatitis C, you should get tested regularly, at least once a year.
+If you think you may have been exposed to hepatitis C, it’s important to get tested.
+If you have ongoing exposure to hepatitis C, get tested at least once a year.

 How testing works

-Testing for hepatitis usually involves taking a sample of blood and sending it to a laboratory.
+In Ontario, testing for hepatitis usually involves taking a sample of blood and sending it to a laboratory.

-1. Antibody test: Have you ever had the virus?
+Step 1, Antibody test: Have you ever had the virus?

 Hepatitis C antibodies are proteins your immune system makes.
 An antibody test looks to see if these proteins are in your body.